SaingHmineTun/ShanConverters/README.md

     There are 2 syllable word breakers developed by me.
 1) **_Shan Syllable Word Breaker_**
 2) **_Tai Nuea Syllable Word Breaker_**

+How to use?
+You can get this project in 3 ways

+#### Downloading the jar from [Releases](https://github.com/saimao/ShanLanguageTools/releases)

+After downloading, include it in your project